-When I arrived as a freshman on my college campus, to my credit, I immediately searched for support.
+When I arrived as a freshman on my college campus, I immediately searched for support.

 I combed the university health clinic website and found a paragraph on “short-term help with disordered eating” under the Nutrition tab.
-After filling out paperwork and undergoing an online evaluation, I was able to meet with with the university therapist who specialized in eating disorder treatment.
+After filling out paperwork and undergoing an online evaluation, I was able to meet with with the university therapist who specialized in eating disorders.

-“So first thing’s first,” that therapist said, “the university does not accept serious cases.
+“So first thing’s first,” the therapist said, “the university does not accept serious cases.
 Should you need more help than we can provide here, I will refer you to—“

 They went on talking, but all I heard was: we can’t help you if you’re too broken.